rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

 And this is a list of our old infrastructure tools (most of these are gone now in our new environment):

 -   [Puppet][], a centralized configuration management service.
 Essentially, it allows you to write scripts that automatically configure your servers in a modular fashion.
 -   [monit][], application monitoring software we used for automatically fixing critical problems and sending alerts.
 It lets you do stuff like say "send me an alert if the CPU usage on this box goes above 50%".
 -   [munin][], a simple monitoring tool that generates useful graphs (network traffic, CPU usage, etc.).
 -   [nagios][], a popular system monitoring tool.
--   [HAproxy][], the fast HTTP load balancer.
+-   [HAProxy][], the fast HTTP load balancer.
--   [nginx][], our web server of choice for buffering HTTP requests locally to our [WSGI][] server.
+-   [Nginx][], our web server of choice for buffering HTTP requests locally to our [WSGI][] server.
--   [gunicorn][], a unicorn with a gun.
+-   [Gunicorn][], a unicorn with a gun.
 OK, not really...
-It's actually a pretty awesome pure python WSGI server.
+It's actually a pretty awesome pure Python WSGI server.
 -   [Jenkins][], a simple continuous integration server for running tests and deploying code to production.
 -   [Rackspace][], our server host.